Articles, Games and more...

 Born and raised in South Wales, music journalist David Owens cut his teeth on a number of key fanzines and Welsh newspapers during the early days of the nascent Welsh music scene.
 He's interviewed such pop icons as David Bowie, Paul Weller and The Charlatans.
 He was also the first music journalist in Wales to interview The Manic Street Preachers.

 Sharon Owens was born in Omagh in 1968.
 She moved to Belfast in 1988, to study illustration at the Art College.
 She married husband Dermot in 1992 and they have one daughter, Alice.
-The Ballroom on Magnolia Street is her second novel.
+Her books The Tea House on Mulberry Street, The Ballroom on Magnolia Street , The Tavern on Maple Street and Revenge of the Wedding Planner are all published by Penguin.

 Mark Owen is a former member of the US Naval Special Warfare Development Group, commonly known as SEAL Team Six.
 In his many years as a Navy SEAL, he has participated in hundreds of missions around the globe, including the rescue of Captain Richard Phillips in the Indian Ocean in 2009.
 Owen was a team leader on Operation Neptune Spear in Abbottabad, Pakistan, on 1 May 2011, which resulted in the death of Osama bin Laden.
 Owen was one of the first men through the door on the third floor of the terrorist mastermind's hideout, where he witnessed bin Laden's death.
 Mark Owen's name and the names of the other SEALs mentioned in this book have been changed for their security.
 Kevin Maurer has covered special-operations forces for nine years.
 He has been embedded with the Special Forces in Afghanistan six times, spent a month in 2006 with special-operations units in east Africa, and has embedded with US forces in Iraq and Haiti.
 He is the author of four books, including several about special operations.